docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-A read-only unique identifier for this project.
+A unique identifier for this project, in format of ``xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``.

 **Type**

-GUID; read-only.
+String; read-only.

 ----